fusepoolP3/overall-architecture/d51-deliverable.md

     skos:ConceptScheme)

 All those Annotation Types will act as annotation bodies as defined in the core annotation structure.
-Annotation Types are extensible.
-This allows Annotations whose analysis results are not covered by the predefined Annotation Types to define their own.
+Transformers that require annotations not covered by the predefined Annotation Types can define their own types (within their own namespace).
+Those transformer specific Annotation Types can be used similar to the predefined one.
+It is also possible to extend existing Annotation Types (e.g. by defining additional properties).
+NOTE that components consuming FAM annotations might not support custom annotation types.

 This section defines the first version of the Fusepool P3 Annotation Model[[19]](#ftnt19), which will be specified in detail in the future